Staging area / 1

 description: This presentation will discuss the impact of multi-day storage systems (example: Iron-Air batteries with 100+ hours of storage duration) on the resulting energy generation and storage mix for California.
 The context of this talk centers on a nodal and sector-coupled capacity expansion model for California - with multiple investment periods - known as BRIDGES (Building Resilient Integrated, Decarbonized Gas-Electric Systems).

-Code repository: GitHub - BRIDGES model: GitHub - Stanford-EAO/BRIDGES: Building Resilient Integrated, Decarbonized Gas-Electric Systems (BRIDGES)
+code repository: GitHub - BRIDGES model: GitHub - Stanford-EAO/BRIDGES: Building Resilient Integrated, Decarbonized Gas-Electric Systems (BRIDGES)

-Literature: Von Wald et al. 2022.
+literature: Von Wald et al. 2022.
 Advances in Applied Energy.
 DOI: 10.1016/j.adapen.2022.100086

-title: Integrated and Inclusive Energy Planning with Energy Access Explorer
+Integrated and Inclusive Energy Planning with Energy Access Explorer

 presenter: Tarannum Sarwat Sahar (World Resources Institute)